sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 However, in some cases (mainly in return types), the variable for a type hint may actually be defined *after* the type hint itself, which causes an issue.
-Type hints are evaluated before code is ever executed, so you can run into possible `NameError`s.
-A simple demonstration is to flip the order of the function and class:
+Type hints are evaluated before code is ever executed, so you can run into possible `NameError`s for undefined variables.
+A simple demonstration of this is to flip the order of the function and class:

 ```python
 def add_gas(car: Car) -> None: